Unbiased Comparison Between Almonte v Corewise Saws

-Whereas Corewise specialises predominately in the manufacture of Automatic Core saws only.
+Corewise specialises predominantly in the manufacture of automatic core saws.

 May 2020 Update: Almonte Westernex Response

-We are pleased to announce the this article received a response from Almonte Westernex Team.
+We are pleased to announce that this article received a response from Almonte Westernex Team.

 Their response will help this effort for you to form your own decision.

-If you’re looking for an official quotation on the Corewise Auto Core Saws simply request pricing by clicking on the button below.
+If you’re looking for an official quotation on the Corewise Automatic Core Saw, simply request pricing by clicking on the button below:

 Note: Once you arrive at the page, scroll to the bottom and select the option you require, as shown in the red highlighted example.

-Our Customer Happiness team typically respond within 6 business hours.
+Our Customer Happiness Team typically responds within 6 business hours.

-We have these located for hire onsite in Mt Isa and for dry hire where the unit can be transported out to your mine site in Kalgoorlie.
+We have these located for hire on-site in Mount Isa, and for dry hire where the unit can be transported out to your mine site in Kalgoorlie.